cartalyst/platform-pages/themes/admin/default/packages/platform/pages/views/content/help.md

 ### How can I use it?

 1. Create Page
-2. Fill out name, short name, and your custom URI.
+2. Fill out name, slug, and your custom URI.
 3. Choose storage type.
   - Database: Allows you select which template layout to extend.
 Stores markup to database. (create your own layouts within your themes views folder)
   - Filesystem: Create your own files in your views pages folder.